-When we enjoy the visual splendor of many beautiful plants and flowers in our homes and gardens, the last thing we are thinking about is whether they are dangerous or not.
+When we enjoy the visual splendor of many beautiful plants and flowers in our homes and gardens, the last thing we are thinking about is whether they are dangerous plants or not.
 After all, how can a delicate, innocuous thing of beauty ever hurt anybody?
 But the truth is, there are many common indoor and outdoor plants that are toxic to humans, especially children, and being armed with this knowledge can help you protect your family and from being unintentionally poisoned.
 The following is a list of the most common dangerous plants.
 If you have plants that aren’t listed here and you have concerns about their toxicity, please call the Poison Center, or visit your local nursery.

 Top Dangerous Plants